 The middle one has a special warranty sticker that damages itself when you remove it.
 The other two are a bit thicker and might require a bit of extra work.
 Use your knife or another pointy tool to peel back a corner of the stickers, then they should come off easily.
 Be careful not to scratch your system while you remove them.

 Set them aside if you want to re-apply them later, or throw them out if you don’t care.
 Once you’ve removed the stickers, use your TR9 screwdriver to remove the screws underneath.
 They’re short, so they shouldn’t require much effort.
 Take care not to strip them, and set them aside in a safe place.

 Now that you’ve removed the screws(s) holding the cover in place, you can pop it off.
 Start at the back (facing you) and lightly pull up on the edges.
 Don’t use a ton of force; as you work your way around the PS4, the cover should come free.
 Tug it up and remove it.

-At this point, you can look inside the cover you just removed and clean any dust in it.
-Your compressed air can make short work of it; this is also a good place to use a cotton ball to dab it out.
-Set the cover aside for now.
+At this point, you can look at the cover you just removed and clean any dust inside.
+Your compressed air will make short work of it; this is also a good place to use a cotton ball to dab it out.
+After cleaning it, set the cover aside for now.

 Back on the system, you can now see the fan, which is a good indicator of how dusty your system is.
-However, there’s one more component to remove.
+However, there’s one more component to remove first.